AUAP/AP2017/all_miniex/mini_ex6/mini_ex6.md

 #Weekly mini ex6: due week 12 - A Generative Program

-1) Read the article again "Generative Art Theory by Philip Galater" - check the reading on blackboard
+1) Read the article again "Generative Art Theory by Philip Galanter" - check the reading on blackboard

 2) Design a generative program with at least 3 basic rules to allow your program to unfold and emerge over time.